Saku Koivu: International play

 Koivu has represented Finland on several occasions and was the national team's captain; he was named successor of long-time captain Timo Jutila after he retired from international play in 1997.
 Koivu's first duty came in 1998 when the 1998 Winter Olympics took place in Nagano.
 He has held the post ever since, with one exception—for the 2008 IIHF World Championship—when he joined the team in the middle of the tournament.
-He was offered the "C" but declined, pleading, "It would only stir things up and the team has already a great captain, Ville Peltonen."
+He was offered the captaincy but declined, pleading, "It would only stir things up and the team has already a great captain, Ville Peltonen."

-Koivu won a silver medal at the 2006 Winter Olympics and bronze medals at the 1994, 1998 and 2010 Olympics Winter Olympics.
+Koivu won a silver medal at the 2006 Winter Olympics and bronze medals at the 1994, 1998, and 2010 Winter Olympics.
 He was also on the 2004 World Cup team, which advanced to the final but lost against Canada, thus winning silver.

 Koivu's most renowned achievement with Finland is as first line centre in the 1995 IIHF World Championship, where the Finns won their first IIHF men's gold medal.
 Koivu played in the first line with Jere Lehtinen and Ville Peltonen, the "Huey, Dewey and Louie" line, who were all selected as tournament all-stars.

-Koivu was regularly partnered with Teemu Selänne and Jere Lehtinen in a line if all three were available.
+Koivu was regularly partnered with Selänne ande Lehtinen in a line if all three were available.
 The trio has been a key factor to Finland's success at many bigger events.
 The line plays mainly to the excellent chemistry Koivu and Selänne seem to have and this has also affected the NHL; after 1999 World Championships, Selänne said in an interview on a Finnish TV program, "It would be great to play with Saku," which led to speculation about Koivu being traded to Anaheim.
 This finally became true a decade later when Koivu signed with Anaheim in July 2009.

 On February 23, 2006, Koivu was elected by his fellow Olympic competitors as a member of the Athletes' Commission of the International Olympic Committee (IOC).

 Personal life

 Koivu was born to Jukka and Tuire Koivu on November 23, 1974, in Turku.
 His younger brother Mikko is also a former ice hockey player, who played for the Minnesota Wild and the Columbus Blue Jackets.
 Saku Koivu and his wife Hanna have two children, a daughter, Ilona (born 2004) and a son, Aatos (born 2006).
+Aatos was drafted by the Canadiens in the third round (70th overall) of the 2024 NHL Entry Draft.

 In 2008, the Montreal-based band Simple Plan featured Koivu in its video for the song "Save You."
 The song was about the battle with cancer of the brother of Simple Plan frontman Pierre Bouvier.
 Koivu is one of several cancer survivors appearing in the video.